schuyberg/Brain/Log/worklog.md

 ####01/11/16
 * Sick leave for dependent care
 * Call w/ KT re: plans for this week
-  - [ ] Send KT Prezi from CDL talk
+  - [X] Send KT Prezi from CDL talk
-  - [ ] Put issues/tasks into repo for:
+  - [X] Put issues/tasks into Plan repo for:
-      - [ ] How to make data open / reusable resource for WOW
+      * How to make data open / reusable resource for WOW
-      - [ ] Transcription of ref interview for how to find data you actually need
+      * Transcription of ref interview for how to find data you actually need
-      - [ ] Exercise?
+      * Exercise?
 Create a data reuse plan (based off DMP)
 * Ordered flash drives for WOW
 * Contacted Martyna in Berlin re: shipping swag from London